amyruth/udacity-feedreader-testing/README.md

 [Handlebars 2.0.0 via CDN](https://handlebarsjs.com/)

 # How to install
-Clone this repositiory onto your local machine, or download the zip file and extract to the directory of your choice.
+Clone this repositiory to your local machine, or download the zip file and extract to the directory of your choice.

 Open the index.html file in your web browser.